|

 constructed by slave laborers, quickly began to realize

-the military advantage being expl
+the military advantage being exploited by the rebels.

 As a result, they began to resent having to return these